 13. Another important characteristic is that, most people with LVAS experience sudden hearing loss following a minor head injury or other activity which causes increased intra-cranial pressure (increased cerebrospinal fluid pressure).
 In one study the figure was 85.7% while another study reported 61%.
 A mild bump on the head, tripping or falling down or even jumping can jar the head enough to result in more hearing loss.
-Also, sudden hearing loss can follow a minor illness such as a common cold, strenuous exercise or a sudden change in barometric pressure.
+Also, sudden hearing loss can follow a minor illness such as a common cold (although I think this is more likely related to viral activity than to LVAS), strenuous exercise or a sudden change in barometric pressure.

 In one study of 12 children with LVAS, five had sudden hearing losses.
 Three of the episodes followed relatively minor head injuries.
 The fourth occurred while forcefully playing a trumpet, and the fifth occurred immediately after an airplane flight.